01binary/screencache-api-lambda/doc/architecture/index.md

 |API Gateway|1M requests|
 |Cognito|50K user logins|

 For both API Gateway and Elasticsearch, billing begins 12 months after AWS account creation.
+Until then, the cost of running Screen Cache on a brand new AWS account is `$0` which is useful for testing and evaluation.